cas-bioinf/rboAnalyzer/docs/help.md

 #### ad simple)
 <img src="figure_blast_simple.svg" width="700px" />

-In this mode we compute the location of estimated full-length sequence by taking length of unaligned parts of query sequence in HSP (can be at start, end or both) and add or subtract it respectively from hit start/end index.
-In the toy example we have the Plus/Plus BLAST HSP with query sequence aligned from 10 to 21 to subject sequence 1000 to 1009.
+In the __simple__ mode we compute the location of the extended subject sequence according to the unaligned parts of the query sequence, i.e. those that were not aligned in HSP and flank the HSP alignment at both 5’ and 3’ ends.
+In this toy example we have the Plus/Plus BLAST HSP with a section of the query sequence between nucleotides 10 and 21 aligned to a section of the subject sequence between nucleotides 1000 and 1009.
+The task is to extend the partial HSP subject sequence between nucleotides 1000 and 1009 to the length of the query sequence.

+Suppose that the query sequence (the red bar in the figure of the example) is 50 bases long.
-If query is 50 bases long, then length of unaligned query at start is 9 and length of unaligned query at end is 29.
+Then the length of the unaligned part of the query at 5’ end is 9 nucleotides (subtract nucleotide positions 10 - 1) and the length of the unaligned part of the query at 3’ end is 29 nucleotides (subtract positions 50 - 21).
-Then start of the estimated full-length sequence in subject is 1000 - 9 = 991 and end is 1009 + 29 = 1038.
+The positions of the extended subject sequence at the whole subject sequence is computed by adding/subtracting the lengths of the unaligned parts of the query sequence to/from 3’/5’ ends of the partial HSP subject sequence, respectively.
+Then, 5’ and 3’ ends of the extended HSP sequence lie at nucleotides 991 (1000 – 9)
+and 1038 (1009 + 29), respectively.
+Because there are 2 gaps in HPS subject sequence,
+the resulting extended subject sequence will be 2 nucleotides shorter than the query sequence.

+Theoretically, the 2 extra nucleotides could be added at 3’ end of the extended subject sequence to make it as long as the query sequence.
+But this might not be biologically relevant as the gap could occur naturally instead of being caused by the alignment.

 #### ad locarna)